 CELEBRATING INCLUSIVITY THROUGH FILM

-Continuing our efforts to champion inclusivity in film, Fragments Festival aims to provide a platform for filmmakers who identify as women, non-binary, people of colour, LGBTQIA+, disabled and differently abled individuals.
-Last year 78% of our film programme was directed by a person from one or more of these groups.
+After our second edition last year, in 2023 we will continue our efforts to champion inclusivity in the film industry; Fragments Festival aims to provide a platform for stories about and filmmakers who identify as women or non-binary, people of colour, LGBTQIA+, disabled or belonging to otherwise marginalised groups.
 In programming our festival we strive to spotlight not only the fantastic home-grown talent that the UK has, but also the incredible filmmakers across Europe and around the world.

-We are encouraging filmmakers of diverse backgrounds to submit their work to us and have created a submission process which will help to highlight the work of groups and individuals from marginalised communities, as well as films which have minority groups as their focus.
-All films will be reviewed by a carefully selected committee who will consider both the merit of the work and the circumstance of its creation when making the final selection for the festival programme.
+We are encouraging filmmakers from any marginalised backgrounds to submit their work to us and have created a submission process which will help to highlight the work of groups and individuals from oppressed communities, as well as films which have minority groups as their focus.
+All films will be reviewed by a carefully selected committee that will consider both the merit of the work and the circumstance of its creation when making the final selection for the festival programme.

 We welcome submissions of short films (40 minutes or less) and feature films (over 40 minutes) in all genres, including narrative, documentary, experimental and animation.
 All submissions will be reviewed by our selection team and discussed before our final decision is made.

 Submissions can only be accepted via FilmFreeway.
 The Festival does not accept any physical copies in the submissions process.
-In order for your submission to be accepted you must submit via FilmFreeway and fill out the form at the below link:
+Your submission will not be accepted unless you also complete this accompanying monitoring form:

 Why do we charge for submissions?